1. What are adalimumab biosimilars?

 20. What if I get side-effects from the adalimumab biosimilar or I think it’s losing its effect?

 Side-effects can happen with any medicine, and you should discuss these with your doctor.
 Loss of effect can happen with any biologic.
 If this happens, your doctor should review your treatment plan and discuss the next steps with you.

-Can I switch back?
+21. Can I switch products?

 You will be offered the same adalimumab biosimilars that your hospital clinic in England is offering to patients who live in England who attend that clinic.

-I’m already using an adalimumab biosimilar.
+23. I’m already using an adalimumab biosimilar.
 What happens if I have to move my eye care to a hospital somewhere else in England?

 It should be possible for you to stay on your current adalimumab biosimilar product, but this needs to be discussed fully with your new eye hospital consultant.